sullydux/SullyForge/LISENSE.md

 All rights to the content, structure, and design of this repository and its related website are reserved by the author.
 This includes but is not limited to:

-- Lore, timelines, and documentation related to Sullydux projects
+- Descriptions
-- Project and game names, world titles, and related narrative elements
+- Project and game names
 - Visual assets, including logos, icons, and custom interface elements

 ---